egch/azure-az104-flashcards/networking.md

 - Region of the NI should be the same as the VM.
 - A VM can only have as many network interfaces attached to it as the VM size supports.
 - NI can be applied to VM or subnet (verify)
+- Stop the VM before to add a new NI.

 *You can only assign a network interface to a virtual network that exists in the same subscription and location as the network interface.*